JohnEarnest/Decker/docs/decker.md

 You can navigate to another card (relative to the current card or absolute), optionally with a transition animation, you can play a sound (perhaps recorded from your microphone or imported from an external file), or you can do both!

-When you're finished, click "Ok", and your button is ready to use with the interact tool.
+When you're finished, click "OK", and your button is ready to use with the interact tool.
 The "Action" dialog has written a script for you automatically, but you can see what it looks like by going back to the button properties dialog and clicking "Script...".

 ![](images/scripteditor.gif)